In November 2007, World Soccer printed a list of the ’50 Most Exciting Teenagers On The Planet’ – but how have they fared since?

 7. Sergio Aguero – Atletico Madrid

-Left Atletico in 2011 to join Manchester City, where he has recently broken the club’s goalscoring record.
+Left Atletico in 2011 to join Manchester City, where he became the club’s record goalscorer.
 Would have been worth the £38million just for his injury-time title clincher in 2012 alone.

 8. Bojan Krkic – Barcelona